Justin Schultz: Amateur

 Schultz was born on July 6, 1990, in Kelowna, British Columbia to parents Kim and Glenn.
 Growing up in British Columbia, Schultz played three seasons of Junior A ice hockey with the Westside Warriors of the British Columbia Hockey League (BCHL).
 He made his debut with the Warriors during the 2006–07 season after being called up from their midget double-A team.
 After scoring in his BCHL debut, Schultz returned to the Warriors full time for the 2007–08 season.
 Through his first full season with the Warriors, Schultz was selected to participate in the Canadian Junior Hockey League Prospects Game.
 He also began to draw interest from college team scouts and was named on the NHL Central Scouting Bureau's rankings.
 While enrolled at Mount Boucherie Senior Secondary School, Schultz committed to play Division 1 collegiate hockey for the Wisconsin Badgers men's ice hockey team at the University of Wisconsin.
 At the time of the commitment, he had accumulated eight goals and 26 assists through 50 games.
 He finished the 2007–08 regular season with nine goals and 31 assists for 40 points through 57 games.
 As he finished second in scoring among defensemen in his conference, Schultz was named the conference’s Top Defenseman for 2008.

-Following his breakthrough rookie season, Schultz was drafted in the second round, 43rd overall, by the Anaheim Ducks in the 2008 NHL Entry Draft.
+Following his breakthrough rookie season, Schultz was drafted by the Anaheim Ducks of the National Hockey League (NHL) in the second round, 43rd overall, of the 2008 NHL entry draft.
 He subsequently partook in the Ducks' Rookie Camp before returning to the Warriors for the 2008–09 season.
 Upon rejoining the Warriors, Schultz was selected to represent Team West at the 2008 World Junior A Challenge with whom he won a silver medal.
 Upon returning to the BCHL, Schultz was selected for the B.C.
 Hockey League's Interior Conference All Star team.
-He finished his second season with the Warriors as the only BCHL defenseman to average a point per game with 15 goals and 25 assists for 50 points through 49 games.
+He finished his second season with the Warriors as the only BCHL defenseman to average a point per game with 25 goals and 25 assists for 50 points through 49 games.
 He was subsequently named the conference’s Top Defenseman for the second consecutive year.